davide-maestroni/robo-fashion/README.md

 ##Overview

 The Android platform introduced a few collection classes based on the sparse array implementation.
-Although they bring improved performances and optimized memory usage to the classic Java collections world, they sometimes become awkward to use when implementing the most basic pieces of code.
+Although they bring improved performance and optimized memory usage to the classic Java collections world, they sometimes become awkward to use when implementing the most basic pieces of code.
 For example, good old iteration is not supported, so that, while all Java developers are by now used to the short and elegant syntax:

 ```java
 for (final Entry<Integer,MyClass> entry : map.entrySet()) {